-The fees and charges for the Energy Complaints Scheme are comprised of the fees and charges set out in Part D of the Electricity and Gas Complaints Commissioner Scheme Document which is copied below as a matter of record:
+The fees and charges for the Energy Complaints Scheme are set out in this appendix below:

-- 1.1 Providers must pay a levy each Financial Year. - 1.2 The desired outcomes from the Scheme's levy system are that it: - 1.2.1 Encourages timely and appropriate resolution of complaints. - 1.2.2 Supports the achievement of the Scheme's purpose. - 1.2.3 Provides certainty and predictability for Providers. - 1.2.4 Reliably provides the funds to run the Scheme. - 1.2.5 Is easy to understand and administer. - 1.2.6 Is equitable among Providers. - 1.2.7 Ensures a levy is not disproportionate to the cost of dealing with a complaint. - 1.2.8 Is not dependent on the outcome of a particular complaint. - 1.2.9 Is sufficiently robust to not need changing for several years. - 1.2.10 Complies with the requirements of Schedule 4 of the Electricity Industry Act 2010.
+- 1.1 The desired outcomes from the Scheme's levy system are that it: - 1.2.1 Encourages timely and appropriate resolution of complaints. - 1.2.2 Supports the achievement of the Scheme's purpose. - 1.2.3 Provides certainty and predictability for Providers. - 1.2.4 Reliably provides the funds to run the Scheme. - 1.2.5 Is easy to understand and administer. - 1.2.6 Is equitable among Providers. - 1.2.7 Ensures a levy is not disproportionate to the cost of dealing with a complaint. - 1.2.8 Is not dependent on the outcome of a particular complaint. - 1.2.9 Is sufficiently robust to not need changing for several years. - 1.2.10 Complies with the requirements of Schedule 4 of the Electricity Industry Act 2010.